python/cpython/Doc/reference/datamodel.rst

 a single built-in type, called ``instance``.

 New-style classes were introduced in Python 2.2 to unify classes and types.
-A new-style class neither more nor less than a user-defined type.
+A new-style class is neither more nor less than a user-defined type.
 If *x* is an instance of a new-style class, then ``type(x)`` is the same as ``x.__class__``.

 The major motivation for introducing new-style classes is to provide a unified